Hydration & Dachshunds: Why Water Intake Matters

 If you’ve ever caught yourself nudging your dachshund toward the water bowl like a stubborn toddler toward broccoli, you’re not alone.
 Some dachshunds drink instinctively.
 Others — like Harvey — need a little prompting.

-Here’s what we’ve found works (and what didn’t).
+Here’s what we’ve found works (and what didn’t):

 1. Offer Water in Multiple Locations

-This alone boosted Harvey’s daily intake by ~20%.
-Sometimes it’s not about reluctance — it’s about convenience.
+- Place additional bowls near their favorite nap spot, outside if they spend time in the yard, and in the bathroom (cool tile + quiet = prime sipping real estate).
+This alone boosted Harvey's daily intake by ~20%.
+Sometimes it's not about reluctance — it's about convenience.

 2. Refresh Bowls Often

+- Change your dachshund's water 2–3 times a day, especially in summer.
+Cold, fresh water seems to entice them more — especially when poured while they're watching.
 For picky drinkers, try a few ice cubes added in the afternoon.
 Bonus: they can double as enrichment treats.

 3. Use Stainless Steel or Ceramic Bowls